SI-RUI-ZHANG/CarbonTrading/02_Data_Processed/01_Carbon_Markets/z_DataCard_GDEA_processed.md

 ## Limitations

-- **Calendar Uncertainty**: The XSHG calendar may not perfectly align with the Guangzhou Emissions Exchange’s schedule, potentially misclassifying trading/non-trading days.
+- **Calendar Uncertainty**: The XSHG calendar may not perfectly align with the Guangzhou Emissions Exchange's schedule, potentially misclassifying trading/non-trading days.
 No official GDEA calendar was available during processing.
 - **Remaining NaNs**: 125 NaNs in `close` and 124 in `vwap` persist on trading days, indicating gaps not filled by forward-filling (e.g., consecutive quiet days or early data sparsity).
 - **Non-Trading Day Anomalies**: 15 non-trading days with activity were not corrected, pending confirmation of the correct calendar or data errors.
-- **Early Data Sparsity**: The period shortly after 2014-06-27 may have lower data quality due to the market’s immature phase, despite the ≥50% trade frequency threshold.
+- **Early Data Sparsity**: The period shortly after 2014-06-27 may have lower data quality due to the market's immature phase, despite the ≥50% trade frequency threshold.
 - **No External Validation**: Imputation rules were not cross-checked with Guangzhou Emissions Exchange reports or Wind metadata due to lack of access.